genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 }
 ```

-Remove the TRADE_DELETE event handler if you included it before.
+Remove the TRADE_DELETE Event Handler if you included it before.

-You want to manage the state of the trade, so remove the delete event handler.
+You want to manage the state of the trade, so remove the delete Event Handler.
 If a trade is incorrect and needs to be deleted, similar functionality can be achieved by cancelling the trade.

 To test it, you can try to modify a TRADE and see the states changing accordingly.